matteoicardi/LifeInChrist/1stHolyCommunion/Resourcesfor1stHolyCommunion.md

 ### Videos for parents
+- **[Catholic Mass 101: Learn Every Part of the Mass and What It Means (w/ Fr.
+Mike Schmitz)](https://www.youtube.com/watch?v=RS8NrJ0Y5O8)** - **Probably the best walkthrough of the Mass!** Fr.
+Mike Schmitz breaks down the Liturgy not as a familiar ritual, but as a profound encounter with Christ.
+(Highly recommended for parents).

 - [Don't do this when receiving Communion!](https://www.youtube.com/watch?v=EELZFNRqRco) - Fr David Moses explains the proper way to receive Communion and why it matters.

 - [The Mass Explained](https://youtu.be/EJxdioI9u5A?si=LUAAO4qgBv2F9iy7) - A detailed explanation of the Mass by Dr. Edward Sri.